 Figure 1: Typical Great Toe fusion with screws

-Recovery requires a period of 6 to 12 weeks to allow for adequate healing, depending upon the age and overall health status of the patient.
-During this time, it may be possible to bear some weight through the heel provide a cast or a stiff soled boot (ex.
+Depending upon the age and overall health status of the patient, recovery requires a period of 6 to 12 weeks to allow for adequate healing.
+During this time, it may be possible to bear some weight through the heel, provided a cast or a stiff soled boot (ex.
 Cam Walker) is used.
-The exact recovery plan will be determined by the surgeon and quality of the patient’s bone.
+The exact recovery plan will be determined by the surgeon and by the quality of the patient’s bone.
 Following a period of early healing (usually 6 weeks), patients are able to increase their activity level and transition to a stiff-soled shoe with a wide-toe box.
 Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid failure of fixation (hardware), loss of alignment, or non-union, all of which can result in the need for further revision surgery if they occur.

 Potential General Complications

 Malposition of the joint is a possible complication due to the difficulty the surgeon may have in determining the most appropriate position, in which the joint should be fused.
 Malposition of the great toe fusion is a relatively uncommon complication.
 However, sometimes even subtle malposition of the great toe can create symptoms because the great toe is subject to a disproportionate amount of force during walking.
 In the rare cases that this occurs, it can often be rectified by repositioning the toe with further surgery.

 Nonunion is probably more common than malunion (malposition) for the 1st MTP fusion.
 This is because the joint itself is very small.
 Therefore, the area across which we are expecting bone to heal is also small.
 In the event that a patient is unable to successfully bridge this area with mature bone and it remains symptomatic, a revision procedure fusion with increased hardware and perhaps some bone graft can usually be effective in getting the area to heal completely.